 For five years before joining the Chase faculty in 2004, Professor Mannheimer served as Appellate Counsel and then Senior Appellate Counsel at the Center for Appellate Litigation in New York City, where he represented indigent criminal defendants on appeal from their convictions and in related collateral proceedings.
 He has briefed and/or argued over forty appeals in the Appellate Division of the New York Supreme Court, the New York Court of Appeals, and the U.S. Court of Appeals for the Second Circuit.
 He has represented clients at every level of the state and federal judiciaries, from handling sentencing proceedings, motions, and hearings in the New York trial courts to filing cert. petitions in the U.S. Supreme Court.

-Professor Mannheimer is Co-Chair of the Kentucky Death Penalty Assessment Team for the American Bar Association.
-He is also pro bono co-counsel on a Petition for Writ of Certiorari in Leon v.
-New York, 128 S.Ct.
-2976 (2008).
-He has published articles on the death penalty, coerced confessions, and the Establishment, Free Speech, Self-Incrimination, and Confrontation Clauses.
-He is currently conducting research on the application of the Cruel and Unusual Punishments Clause to federal sentencing.
-His most recent work, on the use of the premeditation-deliberation formula to distinguish first- and second-degree murder, was the winner of the 2010 AALS Criminal Justice Section Junior Scholar Paper Award.
+Professor Mannheimer was Co-Chair of the Kentucky Death Penalty Assessment Team for the American Bar Association.
+He is also a prolific and eclectic scholar.
+He has published articles on the death penalty, coerced confessions, and the Establishment, Free Speech, Self-Incrimination, Confrontation, and Cruel and Unusual Punishments Clauses.
+His work on the use of the premeditation-deliberation formula to distinguish first- and second-degree murder was the winner of the 2010 AALS Criminal Justice Section Junior Scholar Paper Award.
+His current research focuses on the under-appreciated federalism component of the Bill of Rights.